-Linda Crampton is a teacher who enjoys reading and creative writing.
-Her favourite genres are classic literature, fantasy, myth, and poetry.
+Linda Crampton is a former teacher who enjoys reading and creative writing.
+She likes classical literature, fantasy, myth, and poetry.

 Establishing a Connection With Nature

 Nature can be very enjoyable to explore for both adults and children.
 I think that establishing a connection with nature is important for children in today's world.
 While this is best done in real life, written and visual material and the imagination can be helpful, too.

 This article contains a story that I wrote about the animals and plants in a garden on a rainy day.
 Parents might like to read the story to their children.
 The article also includes facts about some of the animals mentioned in the tale in order to bridge the gap between fantasy and reality.

 The Garden on a Rainy Day: A Fantasy